Skip to main content

 Cinematic Arts and Film Studies

-Scholars of film at UC San Diego apply their academic focus not exclusively at the “canon” of Western European and American film history, but instead expand the field to include robust research of film from Latin America, East Asia, South Asia, Indigenous communities, as well as film arising from cultural traditions with in the U.S. including Black, Latinx/Chicanx, AAPI, Queer, and Feminist film.
+Scholars of film at UC San Diego apply their academic focus not exclusively at the “canon” of Western European and American film history, but instead expand the field to include robust research of film from Latin America, East Asia, South Asia, Indigenous communities, as well as film arising from cultural traditions within the U.S. including Black, Latinx/Chicanx, AAPI, Queer, and Feminist film.

-The Cinematic Arts major is defined by its interdisciplinarity, bridging both film-studies and film practice pedagogy.
-The major dives headlong into an expansive, existing campus-wide film-studies curriculum, and includes film production courses taught in the Visual Arts, Literature, and Theater & Dance departments, among others.
-Cinematic Arts brings together theory and practice, teaching students both the theoretical/critical approaches to film, but also practical techniques in film production.
-The Film Studies minor educates students in a conventional Humanities context, where students learn to critically analyze film and engage with a broad literature of film history and theory.
+The Cinematic Arts major is defined by its interdisciplinary, bridging both film studies and film practice pedagogy.
+The major includes film production courses taught in the Visual Arts, Literature, and Theater & Dance departments, among others.
+Cinematic Arts brings together theory and practice, teaching students both the theoretical/critical approaches to film, and also practical techniques in film production.

 People